plamarque/sphinx-poc/docs/GettingStarted/Activity/Commenting-Activities.rst

 Enter your comment into the Comment box and press the Comment button.
 Your comment will be displayed right after the activity.

-    **Note**

-    A formatting toolbar appears once you click in the comment composer.
+    .. note:: A formatting toolbar appears once you click in the comment composer.
     It allows you to change the formatting of your message, attaching images and links and preview how it will look once posted. (like what we have for `the activity stream